Claiming Crown

 In 2002, the Claiming Crown was held at Philadelphia Park Racetrack; in 2007, it took place at Ellis Park Racecourse; and in 2011 it was held at Fair Grounds.

 In 2012, the Claiming Crown moved to Gulfstream Park, where is remained for 10 years.
 To honor these horses, which the industry calls the "backbone of racing", Gulfstream raised the total purses to $850,000.
 The following year, total purses hit $1 million for the first time.
 Gulfstream set several handle records, including the all-time record handle of $14,611,500 set in 2020.
 During its run at Gulfstream, the names of two races were changed to honor the late Tom Metzen and Kent Stirling, who both made significant contributions to ensure the success of the Claiming Crown.

-The 2022 Claiming Crown is set to be held on November 12 at Churchill Downs, marking the first time the event will be held at the home of the Kentucky Derby.
+In 2022, the Claiming Crown was held at Churchill Downs, the home of the Kentucky Derby.
+The next year the series returned to Fair Grounds.

+The 2024 Claiming Crown came back to Churchill Downs in 2024, and is scheduled to be run again at the track on November 15, 2025, with an eight-race card and $1.1 million in purse money.